Nakshatra05/Hamster-Kombat/README.md

 ## Contact

-For any inquiries, please contact me on LinkedIn : https://www.linkedin.com/in/nakshatra-goel/
+For any inquiries, feel free to contact me on LinkedIn : https://www.linkedin.com/in/nakshatra-goel/